mudkipme/mudkipme.github.io/source/_posts/Hello-world-again.md

 This blog is now powered by Hexo, a powerful static blog framework.
 It’s hosted on GitHub and updated with Git.
 I set up a [webhook][1] to automatically deploy to GitHub Pages when I push my [hexo repository][2].
 I’m also building an iOS blog workflow with Ulysses, Working Copy and Workflow.
 And as always, I love writing and I wish I could write more.

-My pervious posts is still available at [Tumblr][3].
+My previous posts is still available at [Tumblr][3].
 They might be migrated here someday. :)

 [1]:	https://github.com/mudkipme/mudkipme.github.io/blob/hexo/server.js
 [2]:	https://github.com/mudkipme/mudkipme.github.io